uselagoon/lagoon/docs/using_lagoon/active_standby.md

             tls-acme: 'false'
 ```

+> Note: Any routes that are under the section `environments.<branch>.routes` will not be moved.
+Ensure that you remove them from this section and place them under the production_routes section specific to if it should be an `active` or `standby` route.

 ## Triggering a switch event

 To trigger an event to switch the environments, you can run the following graphQL mutation, this will inform lagoon to begin the process.